 Today visitors can enjoy a replica of a more emblematic gravity car, which resides in the Gravity Car Barn and Museum, which is typically staffed and open to the public from noon to 4:00 p.m. on Saturday and Sunday.

-And while the park’s popularity makes solitude a bit scarce, there is more than 60 miles of trails within it, which all connect to a larger, 200-mile-long trail system.
+And while the park’s popularity makes solitude a bit scarce, there are more than 60 miles of trails within it, which all connect to a larger, 200-mile-long trail system.
+A popular but strenuous hile that will take you all day it from Stinson Beach to the Mount Tam summit and back.

 To reach the inn is challenging as visitors must hike in and there is no electricity.
 Reservations are required for an overnight stay.